The application deadline is December 1. The program begins in Winter quarter.

 Yes, to complete the DNP in tandem with the AG-ACNP, you will meet with the DNP advisor to create an individual and detailed program of study based on your prior course work.

 The DNP courses are not offered executive style and will require attendance in classes offered during the week.
-Typically, these courses are taught on Mondays (although subject to change).
+Typically, these courses are taught on monday (although subject to change).

 There are two certifying agencies offering the AG-ACNP certification exam.
 The American Nurses Credentialing Center (ANCC) and the American Association of Critical Care Nurses (ACCN).
 Upon completion of this program you are eligible to sit for both examinations.